XxX-Daniil-underscore-Zaikin-XxX/PapyrusDefaultProject/README.md

 ## About

-<table style='max-width: 100%;'><tr><td>
+<table><tr><td>

 A modernized template for Skyrim mods, built with out-of-the-box integrations with Caprica, Pyro, VSCode, Actions, and more.

-Download source code made with this template, and - with the right tools - get a working mod in less than a minute.
+Download source code made with this template, and - with the right tools - you can get a working mod in less than a minute.
 Push a commit to your repository, and it'll give back a FOMOD installer ready for sharing.
 Make full use of GitHub's enterprise-tier source control features, and put it to work on your chores.

 This is modding dragged kicking and screaming into the century of the fruit bat.